Health Insurance for Small Business 2022:

 By Wiley Long III, President – HSA for America

 Thinking about getting health insurance for your small business employees, but don’t know where to start?
-This step-by-step primer breaks everything down into simple, easy-to-understand terms, all backed by the knowledge and experience of our in-house small group insurance experts.
+If you’re looking for the best ways to provide health benefits to 2 – 49 employees, this step-by-step primer breaks everything down into simple, easy-to-understand terms, all backed by the knowledge and experience of our in-house small group insurance experts.

-In this guide, small business owners can learn everything they need to know about the four options that they have for providing health benefits, and the pros and cons of each.
+In this guide, small business owners can learn everything they need to know about the five options that they have for providing health benefits, and the pros and cons of each.

 These options include: